-* Participants were asked to rank the extent of their interest in urban-tourism activities in Eilat on a scale of 1 (very highly disinterested) to 5 (very highly interested).
+* Participants were asked to rank the extent of their interest in urban-tourism activities in Eilat from 1 (very highly disinterested) to 5 (very highly interested).

 ** Respondents who answered “highly” or “very highly.”

-More generally, 62 respondents (41.3%) defined themselves as satisfied or very satisfied with tourism offerings in Eilat whereas 61 respondents (40.6%) pronounced themselves dissatisfied.
-Twenty-seven (18.0%) said when on vacation they do not leave the central tourist and hotel district at all, making the question is irrelevant to them.
-The participants in the study were asked also to note to what extent they would adjust the duration of their vacation and the frequency of their visits to Eilat if UT, including festivals, markets, theatre, art, and local culinary scene, were to develop there.
-Most respondents (103, 69%) asserted that they would prolong their vacation as the result of the development of UT and 76% (113) said they would change the frequency of their visits to Eilat pursuant to the development of UT.
+More generally, sixty-two respondents (41.3%) defined themselves as satisfied or very satisfied with tourism offerings in Eilat and sixty-one (40.6%) pronounced themselves dissatisfied.
+Twenty-seven (18.0%) said they do not leave the central tourist and hotel district at all when on vacation, making the question irrelevant to them.
+The participants were then asked to state the extent to which they would adjust the duration of their vacation and the frequency of their visits to Eilat if UT, including festivals, markets, theatre, art, and local culinary scene, were to be developed there.
+Most respondents (103, 69%) said they would prolong their vacation as the result of the development of UT and 76% (113) said they would change the frequency of their visits to Eilat pursuant to the development of UT.

-Local Residents’ survey
+Residents’ survey

-The residents’ survey was also conducted by means of heterogeneous purposive sampling of 147 people representing the inhabitants of all main neighborhoods (northern, western, and southern) in Eilat.
+The residents’ survey was conducted by means of heterogeneous purposive sampling of 147 people who represented the inhabitants of all main neighborhoods (northern, western, and southern) in Eilat.
 The participants were aged eighteen and over and had lived in Eilat for at least two years.
-The purpose was to attain the most heterogeneous sample of residents without using a probabilistic sampling strategy.
+The purpose was to attain the most heterogeneous sample of residents possible without using a probabilistic sampling strategy.
 Residents’ attitudes were examined by means of a structured closed-item (Likert-scale or multiple-choice) questionnaire.
-Items included local inhabitants’ conceptualization of the possible effects of developing UT in Eilat on their quality of life, with emphasis on three aspects: (1) economic effects: livelihood opportunities, changes in real-estate values, etc.; (2) social effects: changes in community cohesion, preservation of social relations, etc.; (3) environmental effects: changes in the nature and appearance of the neighborhood and its surroundings.
+Items included local inhabitants’ conceptualization of the possible effects of developing UT in Eilat on their quality of life, with emphasis on three aspects: (1) economic effects: livelihood opportunities, changes in real-estate values, etc., (2) social effects: changes in community cohesion, preservation of social relations, etc., and (3) environmental effects: changes in the nature and appearance of the neighborhood and its surroundings.

-Table 7 presents a full profile of Eilat residents who took part in the study.
-As one Macy, 65 respondents were male (45.14%) and 78 female (54.17%).
-They ranged from 18 to 75 years of age, with 84% in the 30-60 bracket.
-As in the tourists’ survey, no participants above age 75 were recorded, and the reason for this, presumably, is there limited access to the digital media through which a link to the research questionnaire was distributed.
-As for family status, 124 respondents are in couple relations (86.11%) and 20 of them not so (13.89%).
-Most of the participants in are couples with children and 57 of them said they have no children (39.58%).
-Ninety participants (62.50%) said they were employed as wage-errors and 43 (30%) as self-employed.
-The majority of the sample, 85 participants (60%) have academic degrees whereas 60 (40%) have only secondary schooling.
-As for their (gross) monthly income in comparison with the national average, 74 (51.38%) said they earned above the average, 43 (29.86%) around the average, and the rest below the average.
-Accordingly, it is evident that the research sample is composed mainly of a socio-demographic mix of participants of middle age, well educated, and earning above the national average.
+Table 7 profiles the Eilat residents who participated in the study.
+Sixty-five respondents were male (45.14%) and seventy-eight female (54.17%).
+They ranged from eighteen to seventy-five years of age, with 84% in the 30–60 bracket.
+As in the tourists’ survey, no participants above age seventy-five were recorded, presumably because people in this cohort have limited access to the digital media that carried the link to the questionnaire.
+As for family status, 124 respondents had couplehood relations (86.11%) and twenty did not (13.89%).
+Most participants were couples with children and fifty-seven said they had no children (39.58%).
+Ninety participants (62.50%) said they were employed as wage-earners and 43 (30%) were self-employed.
+Most members of the sample, eighty-five in all (60%), have academic degrees whereas 60 (40%) have only secondary schooling.
+As for their (gross) monthly income relative to the national average, seventy-four (51.38%) said they surpassed the average, forty-three (29.86%) approximated the average, and the rest earned less.
+Accordingly, the research sample was composed mainly of a socio-demographic mix of middle-aged, well educated people who have above-average income.

 Table 7.
-Profile of research participants – local residents [compare with above]
+Participant’ profile—local residents